kin3tics/cadence-sound-test/README.md

 Cadence of Hyrule - Sound Test

-This is a fan project not associated in any way with Nintendo Written w/ react and pixi.js
+This is a fan project not associated in any way with Nintendo.

+Written w/ react and pixi.js

 Takes multiple audio streams and increase/decrease gain on a stream-by-stream basis.